ECP-WarpX/impactx/docs/source/usage/parameters.rst

   Enabling this flag will write diagnostics every step and slice step

 * ``diag.file_min_digits`` (``integer``, optional, default: ``6``)
-    The minimum number of digits used for the iteration number appended to the diagnostic file names.
+    The minimum number of digits used for the step number appended to the diagnostic file names.

 .. _running-cpp-parameters-diagnostics-reduced: